 The Galapagos Islands cover a total of area 45,000 square kilometers (17,000 square miles) of the ocean – 7,880 square kilometers (3,040 square miles) of which is made of land.
 Seen another way, only around 18% of Galapagos is made of land which, in terms of space, is comparable to the state of Mississippi or the country of Greece.

 Here’s a list of some of the biggest Galapagos Islands, ranked largest to smallest:

 But, there’s a catch when it comes to land size in Galapagos: some of the islands are still growing, producing new terrain all the time as a result of their volcanic activity.
-They’re also drifting around 1 inch (2.5 centimetres towards the South American continent).
+They’re also drifting around 1 inch (2.5 centimeters towards the South American continent).

 It has a lot to do with the size and arrangement of the islands throughout the archipelago.
-There’s several reasons for why our minimum recommended number of days in Galapagos is the golden 5 and the enormous size of the archipelago is one of them.
+There are several reasons for why our minimum recommended number of days in Galapagos is the golden 5 and the enormous size of the archipelago is one of them.
 It’s also why we split up the archipelago up into 3 equally different regions (Eastern, Northern, and Western Galapagos Itineraries) that each offer their own unique set of islands and wildlife.
 Don’t worry: each itinerary aboard the Santa Cruz II Galapagos Cruise guarantees that you will see the best of what Galapagos has to offer.

-Something else is that each itinerary does the longest of its navigations at night, which in turn allows you take advantage of as much daylight as possible and enjoy the visitor sites.
+Something else is that each itinerary does the longest of its navigations at night, which in turn allows you to take advantage of as much daylight as possible and enjoy the visitor sites.